wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/3-create-a-model-driven-app.md

 Above My Active Accounts, select **Show Chart**.

 If the sample data for your accounts does not have an Industry populated, go into a few accounts and add an Industry.
 Once you have updated a few accounts with an industry the chart will update as well.
+Once populated, your chart will look similar to the chart below.

 ![Screenshot of updated chart with industry populated.](../media/updated-accounts-quickstart-app.png)